NREL/EnergyPlus/design/FY2017/NFP-ProportionalDCVEnhancements.md

 If this DesignSpecification:OutdoorAir object is referenced by a Controller:MechanicalVentilation object (either directly or indirectly through Sizing:Zone), the schedule will be applied to all types of outdoor air calculations for the corresponding zone, regardless of the System Outdoor Air Method selected.
 If the schedule value is zero, then the zone will be completely removed from the system outdoor air calcaulations.

- 	N5; \field Base Ventilation Air Flow Rate
+ 	N5; \field Proportional Control Minimum Outdoor Air Flow Rate
-\paragraph{Field: Base Ventilation Air Flow Rate}\label{field-base-ventilation-air-flow-rate}
+\paragraph{Field: Proportional Control Minimum Outdoor Air Flow Rate }\label{field-base-ventilation-air-flow-rate}

 <span style="color:red;"> This field specifies the value of the minimum outdoor air flow rate used in the proportional demand controlled ventilation (DCV) control.
 This input is only used when the field System Outdoor Air Method = ProportionalControlBasedonOccupancySchedule or ProportionalControlBasedOnDesignOccupancy or ProportionalControlBasedOnDesignOARate in Controller:MechanicalVentilation, and the value of above schedule is zero.